I listened to an interview the other day…

 Food is fuel.
 The foundation — not in a “perfect meal plan” kind of way, but in a daily rhythm that feeds your hormones what they need!

-2 Seeds and nuts – chia seeds, flaxseeds, sesame seeds, pumpkin seeds, Brazil nuts, almonds
+- Seeds and nuts – chia seeds, flaxseeds, sesame seeds, pumpkin seeds, Brazil nuts, almonds (the full rundown is in my guides to seeds and nuts).

-3 Wild Fish and Seafood – salmon, sardines, oysters, tuna
+- Wild fish and seafood – salmon, sardines, oysters, tuna.

-4 Fiber-rich legumes – lentils, pinto beans, peas
+- Fiber-rich legumes – lentils, pinto beans, peas.

-5 Clean protein sources – pasture-raised eggs, wild-caught fish, organic chicken or turkey, collagen powder, or a clean protein shake when needed
+- Clean protein sources – pasture-raised eggs, wild-caught fish, organic chicken or turkey, collagen powder, or a clean protein shake when needed.

-6 Herbs – maca, ashwagandha, red clover, thyme, sage, ginseng
+- Herbs – maca, ashwagandha, red clover, thyme, sage, ginseng (more in my guide to herbs for menopause).

-7 Dark leafy greens – kale, bok choy, chard, arugula
+- Dark leafy greens – kale, bok choy, chard, arugula.

-8 Cruciferous veggies – broccoli, Brussels sprouts, cauliflower
+- Cruciferous veggies – broccoli, Brussels sprouts, cauliflower.

 Protein is especially important during menopause.
-It gives your body the amino acids needed to build hormones, repair tissues, and support your detox pathways.
+It gives your body the amino acids it needs to build tissues, make its messengers, and support your detox pathways.

 It also keeps your blood sugar stable — which is key to managing stress, cravings, and energy dips!

-💡 TIP: I aim for a palm-sized portion of protein with every meal.
-It’s one of the easiest ways to support steady energy and hormone repair in midlife.
+💡 TIP: I aim for a palm-sized portion of protein with every meal — one of the easiest ways to support steady energy and recovery in midlife.
+Want a number that’s actually yours?
+Run it through my midlife protein calculator.

 Supplements for Natural Hormone Support During Menopause

-Most of us, aware or not, have at least a few nutrient gaps by midlife.
-But hey, we all know how challenging it is to “stay healthy” in today’s modern life!
+Most of us, aware of it or not, have at least a few nutrient gaps by midlife.
+But hey — we all know how hard it is to “stay healthy” in modern life!

-Good thing these supplements (go for high-quality ones, please!) can help fill in the blanks when food alone isn’t enough.
+Good thing a few well-chosen supplements (go for high-quality ones, please!) can help fill in the blanks when food alone isn’t enough.

 Here’s what I usually turn to:

-- Tryptophan – helps produce serotonin and melatonin (aka mood + sleep hormones)
+- Tryptophan – helps produce serotonin and melatonin (your mood and sleep messengers).

 3 Daily Habits for Natural Hormone Support in Menopause

-Let’s not forget the other types of hormone support that don’t come in a bottle!
+Let’s not forget the kind of hormone support that doesn’t come in a bottle!

-→ Movement helps your body produce hormones, clear out waste, and lift your mood.
+Movement helps your body use up stress hormones, clear out waste, and lift your mood.
 But it doesn’t have to be intense!
 Try:

 - Take magnesium before bed